embassynetwork/modernomad/docs/how-to-run.md

 ## dependencies:
 within the virtualenv, install the requirements. this is done with the following command, which should iterate through the items in the text file and install them one by one:
-- `pip install -r requirements.txt.`
+- `pip install -r requirements.txt`

 note that the stripe library requires custom arguments which the requirements.txt file parsing [apparently doesn't